jessepav/lacygoill-wiki-backup/shell/process.md

 In some situations this may be desirable – the parent process wishes to continue holding this resource – for example  if the parent creates another child process it ensures that it will not be allocated the same PID.
-On  modern UNIX-like  systems  (that  comply with  SUSv3  specification in  this respect), the following  special case applies: if the  parent explicitly ignores SIGCHLD  by setting  its handler  to SIG_IGN  (rather than  simply ignoring  the signal  by default)  or has  the SA_NOCLDWAIT  flag set,  all child  exit status information will be discarded and no zombie processes will be left.

 Zombies can be identified in the output from the Unix ps command by the presence of a "Z" in the "STAT" column.